 The Moral Indigenous Rebellion

 In the immediate pre-revolutionary era in Iran, the discreditation of essentialised Western ideas and values – and those deemed to have been influenced by them – rose to become the ideological bedrock of much of the dominant and emerging political and philosophical discourses.
-The new return to Shi’ism as a vehicle for emancipation and progress is what cultural theoretician Hamid Dabashi refers to as “theologies of discontent”.
-Ali Shariati (influenced, amongst others, by revolutionaries such as Frantz Fanon) also rose to prominence as another highly influential thinker and writer whose anti-Western philosophical position proposed Iranian Shi’ism as a valid and unique repository and scaffolding for formulating a rhetoric and theory of liberation.
+The new return to Shi’ism as a vehicle for emancipation and progress is what the cultural theoretician Hamid Dabashi refers to as “theologies of discontent”.
+Ali Shariati (influenced, amongst others, by revolutionaries such as Frantz Fanon) also rose to prominence as another highly influential thinker and writer whose anti-Western philosophical position proposed Iranian Shi’ism as a valid and unique repository and scaffolding for formulating rhetoric and theory of → liberation.
 This movement embraced many more thinkers and philosophers than Fardid, Al-e Ahmad and Shariati, including Dariush Shayegan and Seyyed Hossein Nasr.

-Deconstructing the ‘Authenticity’ of the Nativist Myth
+Deconstructing the “authenticity” of the nativist myth

 Recent scholarship has compellingly challenged the notion of the pure, authentic self, especially as put forth by the proponents of Iranian sectarian nativism.
 The proponents of those concepts themselves, it is argued, derive their arguments not from any solid native cultural roots or local groundings, but from an intrinsically European, Heideggerian counter-Enlightenment position.
-The three prominent exponents of the nativist approach had definitive interests in European thinkers, more so than any indigenous philosophical strands: Fardid in Kant and Heidegger; Al-e Ahmad in Camus and Sartre; Shariati in Heidegger and Sartre.
-According to sociologist Ali Mirsepassi, far from being rooted in indigenous thoughts and exigencies, occidentosis and, indeed, the core intellectual drive of political Islam itself, can be traced back to the ontology of the Heideggerian critique of man.
-“The frame of reference takes a giant step out of Europe and into Asia and shifts the ontologically sanctioned dogmatism of Heideggerian ‘being’ to an Islamic ‘truth’”.
+The three prominent exponents of the nativist approach had definitive interests in European thinkers, more so than any indigenous philosophical strands: Fardid in Kant and Heidegger, Al-e Ahmad in Camus and Sartre, and Shariati in Heidegger and Sartre.
+According to the sociologist Ali Mirsepassi, far from being rooted in indigenous thoughts and exigencies, occidentosis and, indeed, the core intellectual drive of political Islam itself, can be traced back to the ontology of the Heideggerian critique of man.
+“The frame of reference takes a giant step out of Europe and into → Asia and shifts the ontologically sanctioned dogmatism of Heideggerian ‘being’ to an Islamic ‘truth’”.
 Overt hostility towards the ideas of the West is shown to conceal a much deeper original fascination with them.
-Obscure amalgamation of Heideggerian metaphysics (his notion of the essence of truth as historical) and his critique of the soulless modern technological West with Iranian Shi’a theology seems to have produced a misleading and fateful blueprint for the revolutionary change that befell the tragedy of a right-wing, reactionary quasi-fascist take-over.
+The obscure amalgamation of Heideggerian metaphysics (his notion of the essence of truth as historical) and his critique of the soulless modern technological West with Iranian Shi’a theology seems to have produced a misleading and fateful blueprint for the revolutionary change that led to the tragedy of a right-wing, reactionary quasi-fascist take-over.
 Khomeinism successfully appropriated occidentosis as the mythic core of its populist form of palingenetic ultra-Islamism beyond man in a direct link to the divine.